AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-dynamic-color.md

 The dark and light examples show the Swiss Army Knife example \#12 using the above theme colors.

 You see the following aspects of the theme:

 - The 'Primary' Dark Olive Green color in several shade/tints
-- The 'Tertiary Container' and 'On Tertiary Container' colors and on the first row with the battery and linkquality
+- The 'Tertiary Container' and 'On Tertiary Container' colors on the first row with the battery and linkquality
-- Some 'Neutral' surface colors on the third (Hall), fourth (Bedroom) and sixth (Poseidon) rows
+- Some 'Neutral' surface colors on the Hall, Bedroom and Poseidon rows
-- The background of the segmented arcs (the circles) are also using a 'Neutral' surface color.
+- The background of the segmented arcs (the circles) are also using a 'Neutral' surface elevation color.

 All the above colors adapt to the theme mode.
 The only exception is visible in the last row: in that case reference colors are used, which are the same in dark and light mode.